eceltov/shed/README.md

 # ShEd - Collaborative Shared Editor and Repository

-A shared web editor and repository supporting real-time collaborative editing sessions.
+A shared web editor and repository prototype supporting real-time collaborative editing sessions.

 ## Features
   - Document Convergence: If multiple users edit the same document at the same time, their local documents will become identical over time.